top of page

 How do I measure the effectiveness of a campaign?

-You can measure the effectiveness of a campaign by setting goals for the campaign ahead of time and upon completion of the campaign’s run, examine the results to see if the campaign met or exceeded the goals.
+You can measure the effectiveness of a campaign by setting goals ahead of time.
+Upon completion of the campaign’s run, examine the results to see if the campaign met or exceeded the goals.
 The most effective campaigns are created with goals in mind from their inception.
-Consider your goal for the campaign and think of how you will measure the goal.
+Consider your campaign goal and how you will measure that goal.
 Get as specific as you can.
-For example, if you’re looking to generate leads, think about what will count as a lead?
+For example, if you’re looking to generate leads, think about what will count as a lead.
 If it’s a captured email address in a form, set a goal for how many email leads you aim to collect.
 An effective marketing campaign will reach or surpass that number.
-Remember, the best campaigns raise awareness, remain authentic and provide value.
-The qualities of good campaigns are the same on every budget.

 Want to talk social media strategy?

 The AOE Team is here to help.
 With roots dating back to 1990, AOE has decades of experience serving associations and organizations in technical industries, offering services that range from marketing, public relations, crisis communications and social media consulting to projects related to training, workforce development, board relations, member engagement, certification and operations.
-AOE's expertise is proven – check out our recent awards here.
-Let’s chat about your strategy, key messages and tactics today!
+AOE's expertise is proven — check out our recent awards here

 bottom of page